Income inequality in the United States: Aggregate demand

-Income inequality is claimed to lower aggregate demand, leading to large segments of formerly middle class consumers unable to afford as many goods and services.
+Income inequality is claimed to lower aggregate demand, leading to large segments of formerly middle-class consumers unable to afford as many goods and services.
 This pushes production and overall employment down.

 Income mobility

 The ability to move from one income group into another (income mobility) is a measure of economic opportunity.
-A higher probability of upward income mobility theoretically would help mitigate higher income inequality, as each generation has a better chance of achieving higher income.
+A higher probability of upward income mobility would theoretically help mitigate income inequality, as each generation has a better chance of achieving higher income.

 Several studies indicated that higher income inequality is associated with lower income mobility.
 In other words, income brackets tend to be increasingly "sticky" as income inequality increases.
 This is described by the Great Gatsby curve.
 Noah summarized this as "you can't really experience ever-growing income inequality without experiencing a decline in Horatio Alger-style upward mobility because (to use a frequently-employed metaphor) it's harder to climb a ladder when the rungs are farther apart."